wrbs/mono-public/duniverse/hardcaml/docs/enums.md

 ;;
 ```

-The generated enum can even be used as part of regular hardcaml
+The generated enum can even be used as part of regular Hardcaml
 interfaces!
 This makes Hardcaml Enums powerful, since the circuit
 interfaces can simply use it without nasty type conversions.
 For
 example: